 - a.
 The Principal Contractor will prepare and implement activity specific environmental procedures.
-These procedures should supplement environmental management sub plans, but may substitute for sub plans in agreement with TfNSW if a reasonable risk based justification can be made and the sub plan is not a requirement of any approval. - b.
-The procedures will include: - i.
-A breakdown of the work tasks relevant to the specific activity and indicate responsibility for each task; - ii.
-Potential impacts associated with each task; - iii.
-A risk rating for each of the identified potential impacts; - iv.
-Mitigation measures relevant to each of the work tasks; and - v.
-Responsibility to ensure the implementation of the mitigation measures. - c.
-The Principal Contractor will prepare and implement site based progressive Environmental Control Maps (ECM's) which as a minimum: - i.
-Is a progressive document depicting a current representation of the site; - ii.
-Indicates which environmental procedures, environmental approvals, or licences are applicable;
+These procedures should supplement environmental management sub-plans, but may substitute for sub-plans in agreement with Sydney Metro if a reasonable risk based justification can be made and the sub plan is not a requirement of approval. - b.
+The procedures will include: - A breakdown of the work tasks relevant to the specific activity and indicate responsibility for each task. - Potential impacts associated with each task. - A risk rating for each of the identified potential impacts. - Mitigation measures relevant to each of the work tasks. - Responsibility to ensure the implementation of the mitigation measures.

-- iii.
-Illustrates the site showing significant structures, work areas and boundaries; - iv.
-Illustrates environmental control measures and environmentally sensitive receivers; - v.
-Is endorsed by the Principal Contractors Environmental Manager or delegate; and - vi.
-Relevant workers will be trained in the requirements of and will sign off the procedures prior to commencing works on the specific site and / or activity.
+- c.
+The Principal Contractor will prepare and implement site based progressive Environmental Control Maps (ECM's) which as a minimum: - ♦ Is a progressive document depicting a current representation of the site. - Indicates which environmental procedures, environmental approvals, or licences are applicable. - Illustrates the site showing significant structures, work areas and boundaries. - Illustrates environmental control measures and environmentally sensitive receivers. - Is endorsed by the Principal Contractors Environmental Manager or delegate. - Relevant workers will be trained in the requirements of and will sign off the procedures prior to commencing works on the specific site and / or activity.